TheodoreHua/AlreadyClaimedNotifier/README.md

 #### Can I use this to get a reply for the bot can't find my transcription?
 Yes, you can add the can't find a transcript reply following the [instructions](#can-i-add-more-variants-of-replies-to-check-for).
-Note the notification will still warn you about the post being already claimed instead of saying that it didn't detect your transcription, but it still works in that it sends you a notification.
+Note that the notification will still warn you about the post being already claimed instead of saying that it didn't detect your transcription, but it still works in that it sends you a notification.
 I may add a separate feature that checks for that itself and gives a more appropriate warning, however that's a low priority feature as it still works using this method.